MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - If you use proximity placement group then place it per SAP SID.
 Groups don't span across availability zones or Azure regions.

 - When you're using Azure proximity placement groups in an availability zones deployment, the two SAP components (central services and application server) should be in the same proximity placement group.
 The database VMs in the two zones are no longer a part of the proximity placement groups.
 The proximity placement groups per zone are now scoped with the deployment of the VM running the SAP ASCS/SCS instances.
 The advantage of this new configuration is that you have more flexibility in resizing VMs.
 It's also easier to move to new VM types with either the DBMS layer or the application layer of the SAP system.
+Please follow the [guidance](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) for more details.

 - Azure doesn't currently support combining ASCS and db high availability in the same Linux Pacemaker cluster; separate them into individual clusters.
 But you can combine up to five [multiple central-services clusters](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-multi-sid) into a pair of VMs.